1Pats/BoardStatusLED/README.md

 1. To enable the appropriate type of LED, open file BordStatusLEDSetup.h and enable #define which maps with your board.
 Open BoardStatusLEDSetup.h in an external editor (notepad) as it might be read-only.
 By enabling/disabling #defines, you optimize library code.
-By default, the library is enabled for ESP32 S3
+By default, the library is enabled for ESP32 S3 (RMT).
+If you operate with ES32 S3, you might skip step 1.

 ```cpp
 // #define USE_WS2812_LED                              // built-in WS2812 LED (typically ESP32 S3 DEV boards) - compact option